Equinox (1970 film): Plot

-Asmodeus kills Jim and reveals his true form: a winged, red demon.
-After killing Vicki, Asmodeus attacks David and Susan, who flee to a cemetery and cower behind a large stone cross atop a grave.
+Asmodeus kills Jim and pretends to be him, fooling David for a while before he realizes the truth and fights Asmodeus until getting knocked unconscious.
+Asmodeus then reveals his true form: a winged, red demon.
+After killing Vicki, Asmodeus attacks the now-awake David and Susan, who flee to a cemetery and cower behind a large stone cross atop a grave.
 As the demon flies into the cross and dies, the cemetery erupts in flames, killing Susan.
 A giant shadowy figure prophesies that David will be dead in one year and one day.
-When David panics and flees to a nearby road to summon help, a driverless car runs him down.
-Another car with two passengers stops to help him.
+David panics and flees to a nearby road, where a driverless car runs him down.
+A car with two passengers stops to help him.

 David loses his sanity and is confined to a mental hospital.
 One year and one day later, an evil-faced, reanimated Susan arrives at the hospital to kill him.